tablesandwaves/tablesandwaves.github.io/docs/monome-electron-live/step-4-electron-seq-ui.md

 const MonomeGrid = require("./monome_grid");

-/**
- * The super measure is defined as the number of measures to use before all active sequences resynchronize.
- */
-const SUPER_MEASURE = 4;

 class AbletonLive {
   // this instance variable is set to an Electron BrowserWindow object and provides the communication channel
   // for updating the UI
   electronUi = undefined;
   // this instance variable is set to a MonomeGrid object and provides the communication channel to the hardware controller = undefined;
-  // 16n step count
-  step = 0;
+  // For a sequencer with a 16th note pulse, 4 measures will be one "super measure" to enable a 64 step sequence superMeasure = 4;  // 16n step count step = 0;